-I was anxious and ready to start trucking but I understood that my choice was not the cheapest route, but I saw a commercial on television and called.
+I was anxious and ready to start trucking and I understood that my choice was not the cheapest route, but I saw a commercial on television and called.
 The class had just started and the next day, (with a lot of talking...)
 I was able to work my way in .

 Let's go over some terms and options for obtaining your CDL.
 Afterwards we will go into more detail about the training options.